thank-you-github/thank-you-github/README.md

 provided the tools and the social conventions to make those days a thing of the past.
 Your impact in the Open Source movement is unprecedented.

-We want to express our gratitude for all you've done and do for Open Source.
+We want to express our gratitude for all you've done and continue to do for Open Source.

 GitHub, thank you very much.